 Economists of all sorts spend the majority of their time behind a computer, working with data analysis.
 But they also work side by side with policy experts, statisticians, and executives to dictate economic strategy.
-A centralized organized platform, Job Openings for Economists, run by the American Economic Association, exists to help economists build their careers.
+A central and organized platform, Job Openings for Economists (JOE), run by the American Economic Association, exists to help economists build their careers.

 Step Five: Consider a PhD (Four to Seven Years, Optional)

-For the extremely dedicated economists who aren’t afraid of academia, a PhD is an option to consider.
-Some schools don’t require a master’s degree, while others, such as the PhD program at Stanford, offer a reduction in course load for those who have already completed a master’s.
+For highly dedicated economists who aren’t afraid of academia, a PhD is an option to consider.
+Some schools don’t require a master’s degree, while others, such as the PhD program at Stanford University, offer a reduced course load for those who have already completed a master’s.

 Classes, seminars, and workshops in a PhD program will entirely depend upon one’s selected area of focus.
-But in every case it’s incredibly important to have a strong mathematical ability, generally scoring better than the 90th percentile on the quantitative portion of the GRE.
+But in every case, it’s incredibly important to have a solid mathematical ability, generally scoring better than the 90th percentile on the quantitative portion of the GRE.

 In an economics PhD program, you can select what to research from a wide range of options, and you’ll be given relative autonomy in completing your studies and dissertations over the intervening years.
-The most popular areas of focus for economics PhD students are macroeconomics, labor economics, microeconomic theory, industrial organization, and development.
-Despite the autonomy, you will most likely be required to teach at the university for some amount of time during the course of completing your PhD.
+The most popular focus areas for economics PhD students are macroeconomics, labor economics, microeconomic theory, industrial organization, and development.
+Despite the autonomy, you will most likely be required to teach at the university for some time while completing your PhD.
 This means an intensive work and study schedule that you may need to take authorship over.
 Disciplined, self-starting multitasking is a must.

-The good news is that for all this work you are practically guaranteed a job; those holding a PhD in economics have a very low unemployment rate.
-Those with an economics PhD can teach at the university level, and are counted as experts in their field.
-Outside of academia, economists with PhDs go on to work for some of the biggest and highest impact organizations there are: the International Monetary Fund, the Federal Reserve, the Treasury, RAND, and the World Bank.
+The good news is that for all this work, you are practically guaranteed a job; those holding a PhD in economics have a very low unemployment rate.
+Those with an economics PhD can teach at the university level and are considered experts in their field.
+Outside academia, economists with PhDs work for some of the biggest and highest impact organizations: the International Monetary Fund, the Federal Reserve, the Treasury, RAND, and the World Bank.